vkill/doc_share/README.markdown

 * Redis should be installed and running

-* Cornd should be installed and running
+* Cronie should be installed and running

 * ImageMagick should be installed